-If a person previously trespassed returns at any time after having been given a trespass notice, either written or verbally, they will have committed an offence.
+If a person previously trespassed returns at any time after they have been given a trespass notice, either written or verbally, they be committing an offence.
 Call the Police.

-It is advisable that no one representing the licensee (including security staff) should physically attempt to remove the trespasser.
+No one representing the licensee (including security staff) should physically attempt to remove the trespasser.
 Instead the Police should be called.

 Keep a TRESPASS REGISTER of the people you have served a trespass notice to, along with a copy of the notices.
 Try to get the person's date of birth.
 This is important for the Police to identify the correct person.

-If the person to be trespassed cannot be identified, enquiries should be made in an attempt to identify the person.
+If the person to be trespassed cannot be identified, enquiries should be made to try to identify the person.
 Record the incident in the INCIDENT LOG.
 The person may be identified later and still be trespassed.